 Sending cash to friends and family?
 Before you reach for that credit card, keep in mind that you could incur fees or interest and lose the right to initiate chargebacks.
 Here’s what you need to know about sending money with a credit card.

-Choose a credit card to send money and you might also end up paying additional fees to your card issuer.
+Choose a credit card to send money and you will likely end up paying additional fees to your card issuer.
 That’s because the combination of some peer-to-peer apps with certain cards are coded as cash advances, rather than purchases.
 And remember, these fees are charged on top of the fees the platform itself charges.

 So the combination of peer-to-peer service fees, credit card cash advance fees and that higher interest rate (with no grace period) could make sending a few hundred dollars a bit more costly than you’d planned.